balaji1974/spring-ai/README.md

 for handling unstructured data like text, images, and audio, where understanding context and relationships is crucial.

+In this example we will see 2 such vector databases:
+PgVector
+MongoDBAtlasVector

 1. Spring Initilizer
 Go to spring initilizer page https://start.spring.io/ and add the following dependencies: